homerjed/sbgm/paper/paper.md

 # Implementations and future work

 Diffusion models are defined in `sbgm` via a score-network model $\boldsymbol{s}_{\theta}$ and an SDE.
 All the availble SDEs in the literature of score-based diffusion models are available.
 We provide implementations for UNet [@unet] and Residual Network [@resnet] models which are state-of-the-art for diffusion tasks.
+The code is compatible with any model written in the `equinox` [@equinox] framework.
 We are extending the code to provide transformer-based [@dits] and latent diffusion models [@ldms].

 Our implementation allows for the organisation of projects based on save/load configuration files, model and optimiser checkpointing and utility functions for plotting and saving metrics and sampled data.